visulate/visulate-for-oracle/docs/pages/csv-file-generation.md

 ## Timeout behavior

 Long running queries may timeout before completion.
-The default setting for this is 5 minutes.
+The default setting for this is 30 seconds.
 The [query engine config](/pages/query-engine-config.html#timeout-duration) guide includes instructions on how to change this.

 ## Security considerations